Privacy policy

 Cookies and tracking

 The dashboard keeps your session token in your browser's local storage.
-We set no advertising or analytics cookies and load no trackers.
+We set no advertising cookies and do not track you across other sites.

 Children